kirinyoku/vlxck/README.md

 Options:
 - `-n, --name`: Name/identifier for the secret (required in non-interactive mode)
-- `-v, --value`: The secret value (either this or --generate is required in non-interactive mode)
+- `-V, --value`: The secret value (either this or --generate is required in non-interactive mode)
-- `-g, --generate`: Generate a random password (overrides -v if both specified)
+- `-g, --generate`: Generate a random password (overrides -V if both specified)
 - `-l, --length`: Length of the generated password (default: 16)
 - `-s, --symbols`: Include special characters in generated password
 - `-d, --digits`: Include digits in generated password